spewil/phd/sections/theory.md

-# Preliminary Theory {#sec:bg_experiment}
+# Preliminary Theory {#sec:theory}

-- how do we adapt LQR controllers trial-to-trial?
+> *An interesting open question is how to relate trial-to-trial dynamics of learning to asymptotic predictions regarding optimal adaptation.*
-- how do we use existing controllers to construct movements?
+>
-- how do we construct controllers under dynamical and goal uncertainty?
+> &mdash; Todorov, *2007*

 <!-- OFC MODELING AND DISCUSSION -->
 $include includes/ofc.md